Year in Review: Recapping Washington Redskins' 2017 Season

 Highlight: Running over the Rams

-Washington's 39-carry, 229-yard rushing effort to beat the Los Angeles Rams on the road in Week 2 is undoubtedly one of the highlights from this season.
+Washington's 39-carry, 229-yard rushing effort to beat the Los Angeles Rams on the road in Week 2 is one of the highlights from this season.
 In fact, it's a personal favorite.

 The reasons for holding this performance in such high regard are obvious.
 For one thing, the numbers were put on a Rams' front seven loaded with first-round talents such as Robert Quinn, Aaron Donald, Michael Brockers and Alec Ogletree, a group led by Wade Phillips, one of the best coordinators in history.

-Speaking of history, it's high time this franchise gets back to committing to the run.
+Speaking of history, it's high time this franchise got back to committing to the run.
 It's not just a matter of tradition, although the Redskins were once proudly the groundhogs of the league during the days Joe Gibbs was winning three Super Bowls in 10 years.

 History is fine to consider, but the present speaks volumes about why the Redskins should run more often.
 This offensive line has been built to bully teams on the ground.
 It's why the team drafted Brandon Scherff fifth overall in 2015 and elevated two third-round picks from 2014, center Spencer Long and right tackle Morgan Moses, to starting jobs.